-Borreliosis (Lyme disease/Lyme-like disease, Lyme borreliosis or relapsing fever) is the fastest growing tick borne infection in the world.
+Borreliosis is an infection that causes many types of symptoms including those of Lyme Disease in the US.
+It is the fastest growing tick borne infection in the world.

 What’s in a name?